-This rhubarb bostock recipe is a fun brunch recipe that is sure to wow your brunch guests, made with brioche, homemade frangipane, and homemade rhubarb jam.
-If you don’t know what is bostock or what is frangipane, keep reading!
+This rhubarb bostock recipe is a fun brunch recipe that is sure to wow your brunch guests, made with brioche, homemade frangipane, and rhubarb jam.
+If you don’t know what it is, keep reading!

 What is bostock?

 I know that is the question you are asking because my mom asked me that very thing while I was putting these together.
 Bostock is a sweet tartine of sorts:

 - the base of bostock is slices of day-old buttery brioche (this brioche made with a stand mixer would be perfect here!)

 - the filling and topping for bostock is jam and frangipane